Dark Pool Trading

 Dark pool trading involves legal private securities marketplaces that allow institutional investors to deal large blocks of shares, known as block trading, without revealing their secrets.
 While helpful to capital markets and retail investors, as dark pool trading volumes grow, they continue to face pressure from regulators who are uneasy about their opaque nature.

-This review explains what dark pool trading is, how it works and what investors may or may not find attractive about them.
+This guide explains what dark pool trading is, how it works and what investors may or may not find attractive about them.

 What Is Dark Pool Trading?